verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] It might be a problem, we don't know yet
 - [ ] What kind of browken monster hates music?
 - [ ] Smash my dick with a hammer
+- [ ] [when someone calls you ugly]... and you're stupid.
+Don't we make a pair?
+Frankly, I'd be ugly rather than stupid.